casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 Casper smart contracts are programs that run on a Casper Network.
 They interact with accounts and other contracts through entry points and allow for various triggers, conditions and logic.

 On the Casper platform, developers may write smart contracts in any language that compiles to Wasm binaries.
 In this tutorial, we will focus specifically on writing a smart contract in the Rust language.
 The Rust compiler will compile the contract code into Wasm binary.
-After that, we will send the Wasm binary to a node on a Casper Network through the use of a `put_deploy`.
-Nodes within the network then [gossip deploys](../../../design/p2p/#communications-gossiping), include them within a block and ultimately finalize them.
+After that, we will send the Wasm binary to a node on a Casper Network using a `put_deploy`.
+Nodes within the network then [gossip deploys](../../../design/p2p/#communications-gossiping), include them within a block and finalize them.
 After finalizing, deploys within the block are executed by the network.

 A ContractPackage is created through the `new_contract` or `new_locked_contract` methods.
 Through these methods, the Casper execution engine creates the new contract package automatically and assigns a [`ContractPackageHash`](../../../dapp-dev-guide/understanding-hash-types#hash-and-key-explanations).
 The new contract is added to this contract package with a [`ContractHash`](https://docs.rs/casper-types/latest/casper_types/contracts/struct.ContractHash.html) key.
 The execution engine stores the new contract within the contract package, alongside any previously installed versions of the contract, if applicable.

 The `new_contract` and `new_locked_contract` methods are a convenience that automatically creates the package associated with a new contract.
-Developers choosing not to use these methods must first create a contract package to act as a container for their new contract.
+Developers choosing not to use these methods must first create a contract package to function as a container for their new contract.

-The contract contains required metadata and is primarily identified by its hash known as the contract hash.
+The contract contains required metadata and it is primarily identified by its hash known as the contract hash.
 The [`contractHash`](https://docs.rs/casper-types/latest/casper_types/contracts/struct.ContractHash.html) identifies a specific [version of a contract](https://docs.rs/casper-types/latest/casper_types/contracts/type.ContractVersion.html) and the `contractPackageHash` serves as a more stable identifier for the most recent version.

 ## Writing a Basic Smart Contract